 - Do not wash the pan!
 The technical term here is deglazing- we’re going to add liquid that will help loosen up and remove the flavorful meat remnants on the bottom of the pan.
 Return pan to hot stove top and add remaining 2 TBSP of oil.
 Once oil is hot, add in the onions.
 Wait about 3-4 minutes until the onions are beginning to be translucent and are sizzling.
 Add in cooking wine and beef broth.
 Once the liquid begins to boil, turn off the heat and pour entire mixture into the crockpot.

 - Add spices and seasonings, mushrooms and bay leaf.
 Stir lightly to combine.
+Continue to follow the same steps as above for cooking and completion.

 Video